 Take the practice test under conditions as similar as possible to those you will experience on Test Day, without distractions or interruptions.
 Schedule 4 hours to take the test if you write the essays and 3 hours if you choose to skip the essays.
 Also plan to invest at least 1.5 hours in reviewing the test later the same day or in the next day or two.

 The GRE testmaker, ETS, offers two free practice tests with its POWERPREP® II software on their website.
 Kaplan Test Prep offers proctored free GRE practice tests online; you can sign up anytime to get your initial score.
 Kaplan’s Smart Reports provide you with detailed breakdowns of your strengths and opportunities for improvement, as well as comprehensive answer explanations.

 Step 2: Set Your Study Schedule

 Studying most days of the week will improve your score more than studying one or two days a week.
-Many students find that studying for 5 days a week in three 30-minute segments, for an hour and a half each day, helps them make significant progress.
+Many students find that studying for 5 days a week for an hour and a half each day helps them make significant progress.
 In addition, if vocabulary is an area you have targeted for improvement, plan to carry flashcards (physical cards or a phone app) with you and work on GRE vocab throughout the day.

 Block out time to take four more full-length practice tests.
-Take a practice test a month before your GRE and then each week after that, taking the last practice test 1 week before Test Day.
+Take your second practice test (after the initial diagnostic test) a month before your GRE and then each week after that, taking the last practice test 1 week before Test Day.
 Take practice tests to measure your progress, become more familiar with the test’s timing and format, and build your mental endurance.
 After each test, invest at least 1.5 hours in reviewing the answer explanations.

 Schedule your study time and practice tests on your calendar and then keep those appointments with yourself.
 The same way you show up for class or work on time, you are going to “show up” for GRE studying on time.